marteenmotun/marteenmotun/README.md

 - 👋 Hi, I’m @marteenmotun
 - 👀 I’m interested in Blockchain and Software Engineering
 - 🌱 I’m currently learning with Codar Institute and ALX
-- 💞️ I’m looking to collaborate on different projects that helps the world gro, especially in Africa
+- 💞️ I’m looking to collaborate on different projects that helps the world grow, especially Africa
 - 📫 I can be reached on twitter via @motunmarteen

 <!---